MumbaiHackerspace/blog/content/blog/visage-wsl2-blazor-wasm-azure-functions.md

 * Project: Azure DevOps
 * Deployment: Azure CDN + Azure FrontDoor
 * Identity: Auth0
-* IoT : Azure IoT
+* IoT : MXChip IoT Devkit

 The endeavour is to develop code ready to demo on technologies topical to our monthly #mumtechup [our monthly meetups usually have a theme join us for our [1st meetup for 2020](https://twitter.com/hackmum/status/1222455069964005376) ]